HalilDeniz/MacMaster/Readme.md

 Make sure to replace "eth0" and "wlan0" with the actual names of your network interfaces.

+## Contributing
+Contributions are welcome!
+To contribute to MacChanger, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Open a pull request in the main repository.

 ## Contact

 For any inquiries or further information, you can reach me through the following channels: